SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 You can also use the Microsoft Assessment and Planning Toolkit (the "MAP Toolkit") to assess your current IT infrastructure for a variety of technology migration projects.
 This Solution Accelerator provides a powerful inventory, assessment, and reporting tool to simplify the migration planning process.

+**before starting the lab you can test that your application is running on local host or not by opening

 ## Exercise 1: Migrating default web site using App Service Migration Assistant.

 1. Run the App Service Migration Assistant from you desktop.